LeonardoBerti00/Axial-LOB-High-Frequency-Trading-with-Axial-Attention/README.md

 # Axial LOB: High Frequency Trading with Axial Attention
 In this repository is implemented the pytorch implementation of the paper [Axial LOB: High Frequency Trading with Axial Attention](https://arxiv.org/pdf/2212.01807.pdf).

-In every notebook is proposed all the machine learning pipeline, starting from the loading of the dataset, passing from the labeling method, creation of the datasets and dataloaders, ending with the train, validation and test.
+In the notebook is proposed all the machine learning pipeline, starting from the loading of the dataset, passing from the labeling method, creation of the datasets and dataloaders, ending with the train, validation and test.

 # Usage